artstorm/paypal-donations/readme.txt

  * Added an option to center the button by overriding the theme CSS.

 = Version 1.4.9.6 - 23 Oct 2011 =
- * Included Malay – Bahasa Melayu translation by Amir Shariff.
+ * Included Malay â€“ Bahasa Melayu translation by Amir Shariff.

 = Version 1.4.9.5 - 3 Sep 2011 =
  * Added filter 'paypal_donations_url', to hook into the URL used, to be able to